OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 Debian / Ubuntu
 ---------------

-Install all OpenNebula Front-end components by executing following commands under a privileged user:
+Install all OpenNebula Front-end components by executing the following commands under a privileged user:

 .. prompt:: bash # auto